-Several procedures have been approved for treatment of persons wishing to establish business enterprises in other member states.
+Several procedures have been approved for treatment of persons wishing to establish business enterprises such as bitcoin evolution trading in other member states.
 These involve:

 A CARICOM National entering another Member State with a Skills Certificate issued by another Member State must be granted a definite entry of six months and has the right to work immediately.
 A CARICOM National entering with a Skills Certificate issued by the receiving country must be granted an indefinite entry.